ChristianWinds/Project-2---Simplified-3D-Diffusion-Model/julia/README.md

-Julia compilation instructions:
+Julia compilation instructions: No compilation command is used.
-Julia execution instructions:
+Julia execution instructions: Enter julia diffusion.jl on the command line.